-While chatting with fans as part of an Instagram Stories Q&A on December 27, Tori shared that her time on-camera will end sooner rather than later.
+While Tori did not comment on the spinoff speculation, this is not the first time she’s hinted at leaving the TLC series.
+While chatting with fans as part of an Instagram Stories Q&A on December 27, 2022, Tori shared that her time on-camera will end sooner rather than later.

 “I think our time is definitely coming to a close, but we’re trying to enjoy it while it’s here!”
 Tori told fans on social media.
-Going on to slam “misconceptions” about the TLC hit, Tori expressed her frustration over viewers only seeing edited versions of her family.
+Going on to slam “misconceptions” about the family’s show, Tori expressed her frustration over viewers only seeing edited versions of her family.